isaiah1112/lazy-hippo/README.md

 test-2.m4v
 ```

-#### Segmentation
+#### Fixed-Length Chunks
-If you would like to split a video into multiple chunks of the same length, you can specify the `--every` option and
+To split a video into equal-length chunks, you can specify the `--every` option and
 provide the length, in seconds, of each "chunk" of video:
 ```commandline
 lazy-hippo split -E 6 my-video.mp4